Linaro/lava/doc/v2/writing-multinode.rst

 run a simple MultiNode test in LAVA.
 It will pick several devices for the test, then run exactly the same set of actions on each device independently.

+.. index:: MultiNode - using roles

+.. _using_multinode_roles:

 Using MultiNode roles
 =====================